MeganStalker/Restart_DL_POLY_Simulations/README.md

 # Restart DL_POLY Simulations

-This script is designed to restart DL_POLY simulations - enabling simulations to be run over multiple jobs.
+This script restarts DL_POLY simulations - enabling simulations to be run over multiple jobs.

 # This script: